Bedroom count

 Share of Bloomingdale rentals at each price point

-Average rent prices in Bloomingdale have increased by 8% over the last month and have remained the same since last year.
+Average rent prices in Bloomingdale have decreased by 1% over the last month and have increased by 3% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.